dazza-debug/Robofriends-Testing/README.md

-# robofriends-pwa
+# robofriends-testing
-adding PWA capabilities to a react app
+adding testing capabilities to a react app

 To run the project: